-It is difficult to collate and accurate analysis of the epidemiology of self-harm in England as it remains a relatively hidden issue with many people never disclosing their behaviour, let alone seeking healthcare support.
-In a recent survey only 42% of
+It is difficult to collate and accurate analysis of the epidemiology of self-harm in England as it remains a relatively hidden issue with many people never disclosing

 &lt;sup>59 National Collaborating Centre for Mental Health.
 Self-harm: Longer-term management.
 NICE Clinical Guideline No. 133.
 London: The British Psychological Society & The Royal College of Psychiatrists; 2012.